MichaelCurrin/static-sites-generator-resources/Jekyll/run_tips.md

 #### Use with CMS

-Note howecer that if the _Jekyll Manager_ plugin is installed and in your Gemfile, then the `serve` log will tell you that auto regeneration is disabled.
+Note however that if the _Jekyll Manager_ plugin is installed and in your Gemfile, then the `serve` log will tell you that auto regeneration is disabled.
 Therefore the site will only be rebuilt after edits through the admin view (or if you stop and start the server).

 If you _do_ want to enable auto regeneration, then disable the plugin by commenting it out the [Gemfile](/Gemfile) and restarting the server.
 Note that you do not need run an install command again so see changes.